system76/docs/_articles/upgrade-pop.md

 sudo do-release-upgrade
 ```

 You'll be prompted to enter your system password, but when you type it, the letters won't show.
 Just continue typing the password and press <kbd>Enter</kbd>.
-The `-d` flag is needed for early upgrading, and can be omitted once the next version is officially released.

 Type <kbd>Y</kbd> and press enter when prompted